 Bitumen Roof Shingles

-Bitumen roof shingles have a fibre glass core which is then covered in bitumen.
-Ceramically coated stone granules are then added to the top surface.
-The material is then measured and cut into shingle shapes.
+Bitumen roof shingles are made from a fibre glass core which is run over rollers and then covered in hot bitumen.
+Ceramically coated colured stone granules are then added to the top surface.
+The material is then measured and cut into the correct shaped bitumen roof shingles.
 The strips are then bundled, packed and put onto a pallet.

 This video shows covers the process in more detail.

 Uses Of Roof Shingles

 The use of felt roof shingles is much more common in areas like the USA, Canada and Scandinavia where they use them on everything from the log store to their houses to industrial buildings.

 We are less familiar with using roof shingles in the UK them but they are becoming increasingly popular, especially for DIY applications such as garden sheds, summerhouses, log cabins and garages.